 - Clocking tinnitus was experienced on one side in three patients

 - and at the midline in another six patients.

 - It usually subsided within 15 min.

-Neither patient experienced vertigo, hemifacial spasm, focal neurological deficit or otic disorder in association with tinnitus.
+Neither patient experienced vertigo, hemifacial spasm, focal neurological deficit, or otic disorder in association with tinnitus.
 Pre-existing migraine was present in seven patients.

-So what is happening here: The researchers believed that a migraine caused the ticking sounds of the tinnitus.
+So what is happening here: The researchers believed that a migraine caused the ticking sounds of tinnitus.